zekroTJA/shinpuru/README.md

 ## Code Execution

-shinpuru is able to compile embedded code in messages on the fly, just by clicking a reaction under the message containing the code.
+shinpuru is able to "compile" embedded code in messages on the fly, just by clicking a reaction under the message containing the code.
 The code will be sent to [jdoodle's](https://jdoodle.com) API, will be executed and the output will be displayed in the discord channel!

 ![](https://i.zekro.de/firefox_2019-02-22_15-36-36.png)